-The following descriptions are summaries of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws.
+The following descriptions are summaries of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws, which will be effective upon the closing of this offering.
+The descriptions of the common stock and preferred stock give effect to changes to our capital structure that will occur upon the completion of this offering.
 We refer in this section to our amended and restated certificate of incorporation as our certificate of incorporation, and we refer to our amended and restated bylaws as our bylaws.